abner-dos-reis/obsidian-note-timer/README.md

 This plugin adds an embedded timer to Markdown code blocks using the timer language.
 It displays buttons to start, stop, and (optionally) reset the timer, with the log feature removed.

+**Why?**

+Because even after setting `"log: false"` in my Obsidian, it was still saving and creating logs when stopping the timer — so I made this version without that feature.

 Main Files
 ----------